OskarKamil/WatchedFilmsWPF/Assets/TextFiles/ReadMe.txt

 - **Sorting:** Sort films by title, release year, watch date, personal rating, or comments for better organization.
 - **Search:** Utilize the search bar to effortlessly find a film by title, release year, or any other film detail.
 - **Portability:** Store your list of films within the program folder, making the application a portable choice.

+## Limitations

+Currently the application only allows to read text and csv files with the specific number of columns: English title, original title, type, release year, personal rating, watch date, and comments.
+The application will not work with files that have a different number of columns or different column order.
+If the file has more columns, the application will ignore columns not included in the specifications which will lead to lose of data.
+Currently work is being made to allow more flexibility in the file reading process.
+In the upccoming releases, the application will be able to read files with any number of columns and any column order.
+And it will let users edit the columns in the program interface.
+Users will be able to delete, add or remove columns from the file.